 Lose the Dates, Unless You’re a Recent Grad

-Unless you’re a recent graduate (1-3 years out of school), you really don’t need to list the graduation dates.
+Unless you’re a recent graduate (one to three years out of school), you really don’t need to list the graduation dates.
 The reviewer cares more about whether or not you have the degree than when you earned it.
 And, as you progress in your career (that’s code for “as that gray hair starts springing out”), listing dates can work against you.

 Don’t List Everywhere You Ever Attended